 Ironically, though, it’s hard to change habits precisely because our brains are so good at becoming habituated.
 We’re hardwired to automate processes.
 It’s how you can find yourself at work without having to think about getting there, or why you reach for the patch of wall where the light switch is in your own bathroom when you stumble into a hotel’s commode.
 It’s also why most new diets and exercise plans fail.
 Once a habit is automatic, it’s extraordinarily difficult to change it.

-But you can harness that propensity to form habits and use it for good.
-Let’s take a popular resolution—wanting to get in shape—and walk through how to accomplish that goal by applying what we know about the brain.
+But you can harness that propensity to form habits and use it to stick to the plan when it comes to New Year’s goal setting.
+Let’s take a popular resolution—wanting to get in shape—and walk through how to accomplish that by applying what we know about the brain.

 What to do